joelek/bonsai/readme.md

 * The `mapper` argument must be used to specify how the existing element value should be mapped to the new element value.

+The element values of dynamically mapped arrays are initialized using the `mapper` and recomputed when updates are made to the elements of the original array.
+This is most often the desired behaviour.

 #### MapStatic

 The elements of an array may be statically mapped into a new array through the `mapStatic(mapper)` method.

 * The `mapper` argument must be used to specify how the existing element state should be mapped to the new element value or state.

+The element values of statically mapped arrays are initialized using the `mapper` but not recomputed when updates are made to the elements of the original array.

 #### Remove